-[

-Register of Nurses, On each occasion the word "handicap" appears substitute

-Midwives and Health "disability".

 Visitors Regulations 1997

 Regulations 3, 4(5) and

 (6), the Schedule

-Social Security For the words "compared with a person of the same age and sex
+Social Security For "compared with a person of the same age and sex whose

-(Employment Injuries whose physical and mental condition is normal" substitute
+(Employment Injuries physical and mental condition is normal" substitute "compared

-Insurance) Act "compared with a similar person who has not suffered such a loss
+Insurance) Act with a similar person who has not suffered such a loss of ability"

-insurance) / ict of ability"

-Section 15(2)(a) or donity
+Section 15(2)(a)

-Supreme Court Act On each occasion the word "handicap" appears substitute
+Supreme Court Act For each occasion where "handicap" appears substitute "disability".

-Supreme Court Act "disability".

-disability .

 Schedule 2 Part I,

 Paragraphs 1 and 4

 Traffic (Licensing And 1.
-In Form 18, for the word "handicap" substitute "disability".
+In Form 18, for "handicap" substitute "disability".

 Registration) Regulations

-In Form 20, for the words "or sudden attacks of giddiness or"
+2. In Form 20, for "or sudden attacks of giddiness or" substitute

-Schedule 1 substitute ", seizures,".
+Schedule 1 ", seizures,".

 Forms 18, 20,

-Traffic (Wearing of Safety In the definition of "disabled person's belt" remove the words
+Traffic (Wearing of Safety In the definition of "disabled person's belt" delete "handicap or".

-Belts) Regulations 2008 "handicap or".
+Belts) Regulations 2008

-, , 1

 Regulation 2

-Transport Act 1998 For the word "handicapped" substitute "disabled".
+Transport Act 1998 For "handicapped" substitute "disabled".

 Schedule 3,

 Paragraph 2(2.1)(2)(c)(ii)

-Vehicles (Construction, For the word "handicapped" substitute "disabled".
+Vehicles (Construction, For "handicapped" substitute "disabled".

-Equipment And i of the word nanuleapped substitute disabled.
+Equipment And

-1 1

 Maintenance) Regulations

-D 1 (17(2)(1)

 Regulation 17(3)(d)